pgEdge/spock/README.md

 - `spock.wait_for_subscription_sync_complete(subscription_name name)`

-   Wait for a subscription or to finish synchronization after a `spock.create_subscription` or `spock.alter_subscription_synchronize`.
+   Wait for a subscription to finish synchronization after a `spock.create_subscription` or `spock.alter_subscription_synchronize`.

   This function waits until the subscription's initial schema/data sync,